Geometric framework to predict structure from function in neural networks: Accounting for noise

-We next considered synapse identifiability in larger networks.
-For this purpose, we generated 25 random input-output configurations in a feed-forward setting (Appendix E), but this time we increased the number of input neurons from 4 to 100 across the configurations (Fig.~\ref{fig:highDsims}C).
-As we increased the size of the network, we kept $\cP/\cN$ fixed at 1 (Fig.~\ref{fig:highDsims}C, brown) or 0.5 (Fig.~\ref{fig:highDsims}C, purple), kept $\cC/\cN$ fixed at 0.25, and numerically found solutions with $\cE^2/\cP\approx 10^{-6}$.
-The number of certain synapses predicted by the theory (Fig.~\ref{fig:highDsims}C, light lines) empirically scaled with the network size linearly (Fig.~\ref{fig:highDsims}C, dark lines), and our simulations validated all theoretical predictions (Fig.~\ref{fig:highDsims}C, circles).
-Interestingly, a simple heuristic argument predicts the linear scaling of Fig.~\ref{fig:highDsims}C (Appendix B).
+We next asked how often we could identify certain synapses in larger networks.
+For this purpose, we generated 25 random input-output configurations in the feedforward setting (Appendix F), again with orthonormal input patterns, but this time we increased the number of input neurons from 4 to 100 across the configurations (Fig.~\ref{fig:highDsims}C).
+As we increased the size of the network, we kept $\cC/\cN$ fixed at 0.25 and $\cP/\cN$ fixed at 1 (Fig.~\ref{fig:highDsims}C, brown) or 0.5 (Fig.~\ref{fig:highDsims}C, purple).
+These scaling relationships put our simulations in the setting of high-dimensional statistics \cite{Advani}, where both the number of parameters and the number of constraints increase with the size of the network.
+In this high-dimensional regime, a simple heuristic argument suggests that the number of zero-error certain synapses should scale linearly with the number of synapses (Appendix B), because $\ycr$ and the typical magnitude of $y$ scale equivalently with $\cN$.
+Here we tested this prediction by setting $\hat y$ randomly, setting $y=1-\ln 2/\cR$ to approximate the median norm of vectors in the unit $\cC$-ball (Appendix B), and numerically finding a small error solution for each configuration ($\cE^2/\cP\approx 10^{-6}$).

+As expected, we empirically found that the number of certain synapses predicted by the theory (Fig.~\ref{fig:highDsims}C, solid lines) scaled with the network size linearly (Fig.~\ref{fig:highDsims}C, dashed lines).
+The jaggedness of the solid curves reflect the fact that each point is specific to the random input-output configuration constructed for that value of $\cN$.
+The purple curve corresponds to the case when $\cN=2\cP=4\cR$ and the brown curve when $\cN=\cP=4\cR$.
+Furthermore, for every certain synapse predicted, we verified that its predicted sign was realized in the numerical solution we found (Fig.~\ref{fig:highDsims}C, circles).
 These results suggest that the theory will predict many synapses to be certain in realistically large neural systems.